llafuente/language-spec/compiler/compilation-phases.md

 <a name="syntax-analysis"></a>
 ## Syntax Analysis

-1. Takes a list of tokens and generates a Abstract Syntax Tree (AST).
+1. Takes a list of tokens and generates an Abstract Syntax Tree (AST).

-2. Expand preprocessor, if possible (Metaprogramming can't be expanded at this point.)
+2. Starting at root, traverse the AST

 2.1.
-Each macro shall be expanded up to 5 times.
-If any preprocessor token remains the compiler shall display a syntax error.
+Check AST is syntax valid.

+2.2.
+Preprocessor

+2.2.1.
+For each `#Import`.

+2.2.1.1.
+If it's a dependency, install it to desired version.

+2.2.1.2.
+Start lexical Analysis at dependency entry point.

+2.2.2.
+Expand up to 5 times the rest of preprocessor directives.

+<a name="semantic-analysis"></a>
 ## Semantic Analysis

 1. Type all implicit declarations and declaration to static values.